mahuthu/informatics/api/README.md

 ## Usage
 - Open the application in your web browser.

+- Login or sign up for new users

 - Navigate to the Customer Management section to add customers.